mediadrop/mediadrop/doc/install/troubleshooting.rst

 --------------------------------

-Fedora users have reported that the 'tk-devel' package must be installed before installing MediaCore, or setup.py will fail.
+Fedora users have reported that the 'tk-devel' package must be installed before installing MediaCore CE, or setup.py will fail.